 Between the playground, sports, and the rough-and-tumble of everyday life, kids end up with bruises, scrapes, and cuts from time to time.
-While these often require little more than some disinfectant and a bandage, it's important to know when a cut might need medical attention or even a few stitches.
+While many can be treated with some disinfectant and a bandage, it's important to know when a cut might need medical attention or even a few stitches.

 If a cut is spurting blood, it may be because an artery has been nicked.
 The wound should be treated and stitched immediately so that its edges can come together and heal properly.

-These guidelines can help you determine whether your child needs immediate medical attention, but ultimately, doctors in your local clinic or emergency room are the ones who can best decide whether a cut needs stitches.
+These guidelines can help you decide whether your child needs immediate medical attention.
+But ultimately, doctors in your local clinic or emergency room are the ones will know for sure whether a cut needs stitches.